shadow/shadow/docs/1-Installation-and-Setup.md

-Shadow can either be run in a [traditional computing](#Shadow in Traditional Computing) environment, or in the [EC2 cloud](#Shadow in the Cloud) with a pre-configured machine instance.
+Shadow can either be run in a [traditional computing](#Shadow-with-Traditional-Computing) environment, or in the [EC2 cloud](#Shadow-with-Cloud-Computing) with a pre-configured machine instance.

-# Shadow in Traditional Computing
+# Shadow with Traditional Computing

 ## Installing Dependencies